Skip to Main Content

 Lines of Inquiry:

-• Individual and collective responsibilities to the community
+• Our responsibility to the community

 Central Idea: